timerg/remoteHspice/research/iMirrorBias/Note_bias.md

 * One can cal dIO/dvdd by starting from Vdd = vsg3+vgs1

 ### Miliier Compensation: Mos as resistance
-* MyStructure is slightly smaller tahn structure1, which is from textbook
+* MyStructure is slightly smaller than structure1, which is from textbook
 <img src="./pic/MosAsResistance_wiSimpleBias.png"></img>
 <img src="./pic/MosAsResistance_structure1.png"></img>
 <img src="./pic/MosAsResistance_structure1_sp.png"></img>